Electric Vehicle Accident Lawyer Help

 - Owner Related Danger

 Another danger involves the owner rather than a person walking, bicyclist or another motorist.
 These vehicles have a lithium-ion battery that powers the cars.
-While there have been extreme safety measures taken the batteries contain hazardous materials.
+While there have been extreme safety measures taken, the cells contain hazardous materials.
 The chemicals have a volatile nature.
 When exposed to moisture even from the air or any amount of water the chemicals react explosively.

 Water causes the chemicals to heat.
 That can cause the battery to ignite and burn at over 840 °F degrees.
-This puts the vehicle owner, passengers, and any other people in danger of severe burns or dying.
+This ignition puts the vehicle owner, passengers, and any other people in danger of severe burns or death.
 It is rare for this kind of battery fire.
 But it does happen.
-The more frequent the electric car becomes, the more battery fires will happen.
+The more frequent the electric car becomes, the more battery fires will occur.
 Then it will cause injury or death from water, moisture, or crash.

 The more of these vehicles we see on the road, the higher the risk is for battery fire injuries or death.
 It is also not a clear case of a manufacturer defect.
 But sometimes several factors that cause the battery to ignite rather than a defect or poor design.